tianxianglan01/DataZCW-Final-Project/README.md

 - A Model which makes some prediction based on the data
   - a ad-hoc prediction request
   - or other insight into the data
+- Some documentation in the project's README (along with some PNGs of the results)
+- Make it pretty.
+- Add a "slide deck" of project work, overall structure, and status of milestones.

   ## Tech choices